ReactionMechanismGenerator/RMG-database/databases/RMG_database/kinetics_groups/intra_H_migration/comments.rst

 Product is the cis configuration because TS is also cis.
 Note--this only affects the tunneling correction (b/c in products).
 Only methyl rotor was considered for TS.

+---
+877
+---
+MRH CBS-QB3 calculations with 1-d hindered rotor corrections for CH2=CH-CH2-OO => CH=CH-CH2-OOH

+Previous RMG estimate for this reaction was an "Average of average" estimate.
+This reaction was of interest to MRH/MHS because the butanol model was sensitive to allyl+O2 => C2H2+CH2O+OH.
+The high-p limit kinetics were necessary to estimate a k(T,P) for this PES.

+Reactant: 2 hindered rotors were considered (the OO and CH2OO torsions)
+TS: 0 hindered rotors were considered (MRH did not think 1-d separable rotor approximation was valid
+	for cyclic TS)
+Product: 3 hindered rotors were considered (the HO, HOO, and HOOCH2 torsions)

+All external symmetry numbers were set equal to one.
+The k(T) was calculated from 600 - 2000 K, in 200 K intervals, and the fitted Arrhenius expression from CanTherm was: k(T) = 2.468e+06 * (T/1K)^1.554 * exp(-26.636 kcal/mol / RT) cm3/mol/s.
+The number appearing in the database has been divided by two to account for the reaction path degeneracy.